 The other morning, I sat looking at my kitchen faucet and a wave of sadness washed over me.
-The man I am in love with had just left after we’d shared an amazing few days together; the house was quiet as my three kids were with their dad.
-I was alone with my thoughts and it felt scary.
+The man I am in love with had just left after we’d shared an amazing few days together.
+The house was quiet as my three kids were with their dad.
+Suddenly, I was alone with my thoughts and it felt scary.

-I missed my kids deeply; I was missing the man who stood in my kitchen and kissed me good bye a few moments before.
+I missed my kids deeply; I missed the man who stood in my kitchen and kissed me good bye just a few moments before.
 And as I let the warm water run over my hands, I realized how confusing it was to miss them all at the same time.

 I was overwhelmed with happy emotions; the emotions everyone experiences when they first fall in love.
 Yet as I looked at my kitchen faucet and remembered the night I’d drove out to this house to meet my then husband who was putting the finishing touches on our new home before we moved in, I was incredibly sad.